Arshreza/In_Sem_Project_1/README.md

 - Windows OS.
 - C++ compiler.
 ## Data Structure Analysis
-We have used Deque(Dopuble ended queue)as the data structure to represent snake's body because it allows faster insertion and removal of body from both the ends.
+We have used Deque(Double-ended queue) as the data structure to represent snake's body because it allows faster insertion and removal of body from both the ends.
 The other data structure is 2D-Array to make the play area of the game.
+We have used two classes namely point class and snakegame class.
+Point class is used for coordinates on the playarea for snake and fruit.
+Snakegame class is used for all the logic of game, random generation of fruit in the form of methods(functions).

 ## Installation